thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 You can read more about me [here](about.md).
 Feel free to take a look at my **[résumé](https://drive.proton.me/urls/MKJ6RB6NQM#Oxy7OSd2M13X)**.
 Check the **[FAQ](interview.md)** that answers habitual questions I've been asked during job interviews.

+## 📋 Experience highlights

+- Built and maintained production Kubernetes clusters with autoscaling and multi‑environment promotion
+- Migrated manual deployments to GitOps, reducing change failure rate and lead time for changes
+- Reduced AWS and Azure costs by improving capacity planning

 ## 🏅 Certificates and Badges

 |                                                                                                                                         |                                                                                                                                  |